michael2012z/BitBible/markdown/KJV/files/Ps.md

 14. Behold, he travaileth with iniquity, and hath conceived mischief, and brought forth falsehood.

-15. He made a pit, and digged it, and is fallen into the ditch which he made.He made a pit: Heb.
-He hath digged a pit
+15. He made a pit, and digged it, and is fallen into the ditch which he made.

 16. His mischief shall return upon his own head, and his violent dealing shall come down upon his own pate.